gwiam/awt_atoyom/porting_minimum_level_prefabs.md

     - most things are scripts and they all broke
     - even the canvas element broke, though godot has a similar canvas system
+    - Godot doesn't have built in effects like chromatic abberation

 # Solutions: